img

 STAND 100

-Wartski is a family firm of art and antique dealers specialising in fine jewellery, works by Carl Fabergé, antique silver and objets de vertu.
+Fine jewellery, works by Carl Fabergé, antique silver and objets de vertu

 60 St James' Street